 Whether schools reopen or not, Back-to-School shopping habits and retailers’ assortment are looking different, with Deloitte reporting spending expected to grow by 16% YoY.

 Even without the hangover of a global pandemic, this is a notoriously tricky event for brands to nail.
-With 68% of parents planning to start shopping at least three weeks before school begins, we’ve rounded up an early read of the market combined with the impact of COVID-19 on arrivals and discounts to help retailers win the BTS period.
+With the challenges of digital learning still present, we’ve rounded up a market read to help retailers win the Back-to-School (BTS) period.

 For tailored support on how your team can harness the power of market intelligence, reach out for an EDITED demo here.

 Images via Matalan Email UK – Jul 29, 2021; George at ASDA Email UK – Jul 24, 2021; Carter’s Email US – Jul 16, 2021; J.Crew Email US – Jul 14, 2021